Submissions are currently closed.

 A maximum of 3 total pieces in a single email (with individual maximums being 3 poems, 2 pieces of prose, 3 pieces of visual art - so feel free to mix and match up to 3 total) will be accepted.
 In your submission email, please tell me something about yourself, and provide links to your social media channels (if applicable) along with your work as PDFs or Word documents.
 Long after your issue of Stanchion is published, I will be championing you and your art, so it's nice to make a human connection, not just a transactional one between artist and editor.

 Stanchion doesn't charge a fee to submit and doesn't use Submittable.
-Simultaneous submissions are okay, just please let me know if a piece was accepted elsewhere (also, congrats on that!)
+Simultaneous submissions are okay, just please let me know if a piece was accepted elsewhere (also, congrats in advance on that!)

 Money and Rights: